-Apart from the normal control measures in terms of financial and operational planning, the Assessor & ERO has sought to mitigate risk and uncertainty through partnership working via the Scottish Assessors Association (SAA) and also external agencies.
-In his capacity as former President he is a member of the SAA Executive.
-The Assessor & ERO is also a member of the Electoral Management Board for Scotland, the RICS rating and local taxation practice group and the Institute of Revenues Rating and Valuation.
-He has devised the SAA stakeholder consultation framework and since 2014 been called upon to give evidence to parliamentary committees on many occasions.
-Through these roles the organisation has a unique insight, not only into potential developments in the valuation assessment and registration fields, but also into the resilience planning being undertaken by bodies such as the Electoral Management Board.
-This insight serves to assist risk identification and minimise uncertainties in what has become an extremely unpredictable and challenging business environment.
+Apart from the normal control measures in terms of financial and operational planning, the former Assessor & ERO sought to mitigate risk and uncertainty through partnership working via the Scottish Assessors Association (SAA) and also external agencies.
+In his capacity as former President he was a member of the SAA Executive.
+The former Assessor & ERO was also a member of the Electoral Management Board for Scotland, the RICS rating and local taxation practice group and the Institute of Revenues Rating and Valuation.
+He also devised the SAA stakeholder consultation framework and since 2014 had been called upon to give evidence to parliamentary committees on many occasions.
+Through these roles the organisation has had a unique insight, not only into potential developments in the valuation assessment and registration fields, but also into the resilience planning being undertaken by bodies such as the Electoral Management Board.
+This insight served to assist risk identification and minimise uncertainties in what had become an extremely unpredictable and challenging business environment.